d4rkne55/microFramework/README.md

   This is the default location it searches for templates.
   More info at [View usage](#custom-tpl-dir)

+- **config.yml**
+  This is the config file for the Framework.

 ## Usage

 ### Routing

-Currently the routes need to be defined in the Router class itself.
+Routes are defined in the config file.
 Everything should be explained in there.

 ### View